wisp92/pokered/README.md

 	- Waking up from sleep does not waste the turn and the chosen move is used
 - Compatible with original Gameboy hardware (DMG, Super, Pocket, Color, Advance, SP)
 - Potentially compatible with Pokemon Stadium 1 & 2
-- Might be possible to use a save from vanilla USA red/blue with this rom hack (save in RED's house before transferring over)
+- Might be possible to use a save from vanilla USA red/blue with this rom hack
+	- Save outside in Palette Town before transferring over
+	- Use the Softlock Warp to clear any invisible walls

 #Hack-Induced Bugfixes & Adjustments since last version: